zendps/osp_managed_prom/README.md

     ```
     bolt plan run osp_managed_prom::bootstrap
     ```
-3. Run Puppet on the `foreman` node.
-This will complete the agent SSL bootstrap and install Foreman based on the contents of the control repo.
+3. Run Puppet on the `prometheus` node.
+This will complete the agent SSL bootstrap and install Prometheus based on the contents of the control repo.
     ```
     /opt/puppetlabs/bin/puppet agent --test --server osp
     ```
-4. Run Puppet on the `foreman` node again.
-This run will notice Foreman is installed and set up the Puppet plugin.
-    ```
-    /opt/puppetlabs/bin/puppet agent --test
-    ```
-5. Log in to https://foreman/ (default username and password: "admin").
-Under **Administer→Settings→Authentication**, add `osp` to **Trusted hosts**.
-6. Run Puppet on the `osp` node.
-This will reconfigure Puppet Server to use Foreman as an ENC and report to it in addition to PuppetDB.
+4. Run Puppet on the `osp` node.
+This will ensure the Puppet Server configuration has converged to the desired state expressed in the control repo.
     ```
     /opt/puppetlabs/bin/puppet agent --test
     ```